-1) Sieve flour into mixing bowl.
-Add in yeast & sugar then whisk it to incorporate the dry ingredients evenly.
-Add in strawberry milk & salt
+1) Sieve bread flour into mixing bowl.
+Add in yeast, orange zest & sugar then whisk it to incorporate the dry ingredients evenly.
+Add in milk + orange (I pre-mixed them ahead) & salt

 **For Standmixer user, please skip steps 2–6 and use my stand mixer method here under “Standmixer 101” section**

 2) Use hand mixer with dough hook at Speed 2 (low) to knead the dough for about 2mins.
 Once you see the dough structure start to form, add in butter (fold in dough with your hand to cover the butter) and continue kneading for another 3mins

 [Note : Rest handmixer for about 30secs or so after adding butter to prolong the “life” of your hand mixer.
 Do not use hand mixers below 300watts cause it will just burn out.
 If you’re using stand mixer, you’re absolutely safe]

 3) You will see the dough forming into a scraggly ball at about the 3rd minute onwards after you add in the butter.
 If you have been trying out my Soft Milk Buns recipe, this dough texture is almost similar

 4) Move dough to a clean surface to start hand kneading.
 Use a spatula to transfer every bit out

 5) DO NOT succumb to the temptation of dusting the surface with flour as it will reduce the hydration level of the dough.
 Try using a plastic/marble/any smooth surface for this

 Take a deep breath, warm up your arms & elbow for a good workout in the next steps!